EvgeniyaItkina/ProjectNodeJS/README.md

 # Introduction

 This project is a Node.js-based API designed for managing users, cards, and sessions.
-It includes user authentication, business management, and error handling with logging features.
+Built with Express.js and MongoDB, it includes features such as user authentication, business management, and error handling with logging capabilities.

 ### Features
 User Management: Register, login, update, and delete users with role-based access control.